 ESA is responsible for the payload module and the world’s first spaceborne soft X-ray imager.
 It also provides the launch vehicle, launch site, and support during the ascent phase.
 Several leading European institutions, including the University of Leicester, contributed to instrument development and calibration.

 Over the course of ten years, the two sides went through a long process of technical alignment.
-European teams tend to emphasise strict procedural control and long-term configuration stability.
-Chinese teams, by contrast, often favour parallel development and rapid iteration.
-This difference created coordination challenges in the early phase of the project.
+European teams tended to emphasise strict procedural control and long-term configuration stability, while Chinese teams often favoured parallel development and rapid iteration.
+These differences created coordination challenges during the early stages of the project.

 However, as cooperation deepened, frequent meetings and detailed interface documentation helped both sides align expectations and technical workflows.
 Over time, European engineers came to recognise the efficiency of Chinese execution, while Chinese teams adopted earlier planning and more structured documentation practices.